Why become a childminder?

 How much can you earn?

-• No more than three under age 5
+• No more than three children can be under 5 years old

-• Your own children are included in this count
+• Your own children count in these numbers

 It gave me an income and allowed me to be at home with my own children when they were young.